-Treasure Menu VIEW TAKE POOL SHARE DETECT EXIT
+Treasure Menu

-The options TAKE and SHARE will only appear if there is treasure to take.
+VIEW TAKE POOL SHARE DETECT EXIT The options TAKE and SHARE will only appear if there is treasure to take.
 The option DETECT will only appear if there is treasure and the active character has a Detect Magic spell available.

-The rule book only lists the general menus.
-With many encounters special menus will appear.
+The rule book only shows the general menus.
+With many encounters special menus will appear that indicate available options.